kubermatic/docs/content/kubermatic/master/tutorials_howtos/encryption_at_rest/_index.en.md

                     key: key
 ```

-This will configure the contents of `encryption-key-2022-02` as secondary encryption key, which can now be used to read encrypted data.
+This will configure the contents of `encryption-key-2022-02` as secondary encryption key.
+Secondary keys allow to decrypt data that is not encrypted with the primary key.
+This needs to be done so all control plane components can decrypt data once the key is rotated to be the primary key and is thus used to encrypt resources.
 KKP will rotate involved components, but will not run a re-encryption job, as data in etcd does not need to be encrypted again for this update.

 After control plane components have been rotated, switch the position of the two keys in the `keys` array.
 The given example will look like this: